idZenstation/gaijin_calculator/privacy_policy.md

-# Privacy Policy
+# Privacy Policy for War Thunder Purchase Analyzer

-**Last Updated:** 2024-06-20
+**Last Updated:** November 20, 2023

+## 1. Data Collection
-This extension:
+This extension does NOT:
-- Does NOT collect personal data
+- Collect any personal information
-- Processes data ONLY in your browser
-- Never transmits information externally
+- Store your purchase history externally
+- Track your browsing activity

-Data sources:
+## 2. Data Processing
+All data processing occurs locally in your browser:
+- Purchase history is only read from Gaijin Store pages
+- No data is transmitted to external servers
+- Calculations are performed on your device

+## 3. Permissions Explanation
+- **activeTab**: Required to analyze the current tab's content
-- Your purchase history on store.gaijin.net
+- **store.gaijin.net access**: Needed to access purchase history

+## 4. Contact
+For questions about this policy, contact: [your-email@example.com]

+---
+*This is an UNOFFICIAL extension not affiliated with Gaijin Entertainment.*